Of all the Koh Chang treks, perhaps the most exhilarating is the 650 metre climb up Khao Laem mountain in Salak Phet.

 The Ascent – Khao Laem Salak Phet

-The Salak Phet treks starts at the end of the old road leading to Kheeri Phet waterfall and this is where I met my local guide Dam and his dog at 07.00am, ready for the day’s adventure.
+You start out on the Salak Phet trek at the end of the old road leading to Kheeri Phet waterfall.
+I met my local guide there at 07.00, ready for the day’s adventure.

 After crossing over the dry riverbed to the left, we followed the path running parallel with it for 200 metres until taking a fork off to the left.
 If you were to carry on here instead, you would reach the lower tiers of the waterfall itself.

 Revitalised by our early lunch of sticky rice, grilled chicken and mango, we continued off this flat area to start the looping descent back towards the waterfall.
-After a few minutes, we passed another path which climbs up still further to the actual highest peak, Salak Phet, marked on maps at 744 metres.
-It takes about 20 minutes to complete this extra part but knowing the views at the top are blocked by the trees, this time we passed on the bragging rights and moved on.
+After a few minutes, you pass another path which climbs up still further to the actual highest peak, Salak Phet, marked on maps at 744 metres.
+It takes about 20 minutes to complete this extra part but knowing the views at the top are blocked by the trees, we passed on the bragging rights to continue down.

 The trail down is around 2 hours and although steep in places, it’s a lovely peaceful trek through the forest.
-You emerge at the top of Kheeri Phet waterfall and by skirting from the path through the undergrowth – the advantages of a decent guide – you can get to the bottom of the uppermost tier.
-Though fairly dry on our visit, the plunge pool was still more than deep enough for a refreshing swim.
+You emerge at the top of Kheeri Phet waterfall.
+By skirting from the path through the undergrowth – the advantages of a decent guide – you can get to the bottom of the uppermost tier.
+It was fairly dry on our visit, bu the plunge pool was still deep enough for a refreshing swim.

-Afterwards, we headed straight down the waterfall itself zig zagging from side to side but mainly following the far bank until we finally reached the lower tier – the one you can walk to along the original path on the right as mentioned above.
+Afterwards, we headed straight down the waterfall itself zig zagging from side to side but mainly following the far bank until we finally reached the lower tier.
+This is the one you can walk to along the original path on the right as mentioned above.

 With just a few more minutes walking from that point, we arrived back where we started at the old road – tired but very satisfied with our efforts.

 The Guides – Khao Laem Salak Phet – Koh Chang Treks